Guatemala and the International Monetary Fund

-On December 28, 1945 Guatemala became a member country of the International Monetary Fund.
-Guatemala currently holds a quota of 428.6 million Special Drawing Rights (SDR) and 5,751 votes.
+Guatemala and the International Monetary Fund are the international relations between Guatemala and the International Monetary Fund (IMF).
+Guatemala became a member country of the International Monetary Fund on December 28, 1945.
+Guatemala holds a quota of 428.6 million Special Drawing Rights (SDR) and 5,751 votes.
 Since its membership, Guatemala has had 15 arrangements.
 Dubbed as "Central America's largest economy," Guatemala has seen a 3.4% Gross Domestic Product (GDP.) and a 4.2% change in consumer price.

 IMF goals

 Some of the International Monetary Fund's goals in Guatemala are to restore investor confidence in the country, help the country become profitable, add environmental reforms, and expand the workforce.
 One of the Fund's main goal for the country is to raise the standard of living.
 The International Monetary Fund plans on achieving their goal by providing primary health care to low income families and improve sanitation conditions.
 Moreover, the International Monetary Fund plans to encourage government spending by 15% of their GDP and increase social and infrastructural spending.
 Poverty reduction is also a huge part of the IMF's agenda.
 The Fund intends on implementing tax reforms, mobilize revenue, and strengthening tax administration as a measure to reduce poverty in the country.